laudiacay/pintos-work/pintos-p1/src/threads/DESIGNDOC.md

 >> `struct' member, global or static variable, `typedef', or
 >> enumeration.
 Identify the purpose of each in 25 words or less.

+New members in struct lock:
+1. struct list_elem elem: list element that goes in lock holder's list of locks it holds
+2. int lock_max_priority: tracks current maximum priority that holding this lock would give a thread

+New members in struct semaphore_elem:
+1. struct list_elem elem: list element that goes in the cond waiter list
+2. struct semaphore semaphore: keeps track of a binary value that indicates whether the condition variable is available or not.
+It also contains a semaphore waitlist that contains threads waiting for the condition variable.
+3. int priority: keeps track of the cond waiter's priority

+New members in struct thread:
+1. int original_pri: keeps track of the thread's priority that is not donated
+2. int priority: keeps track of the thread's donated priority.
+If there is no donated priority, it equals original_pri
+3. struct list locks_held: tracks the list of locks that this thread holds
+4. struct lock* blocked_by: tracks which lock this thread is waiting on

 >> B2: Explain the data structure used to track priority donation.
 >> Use ASCII art to diagram a nested donation.
 (Alternately, submit a
 >> .png file.)

+???

 ---- ALGORITHMS ----

 >> B3: How do you ensure that the highest priority thread waiting for
 >> a lock, semaphore, or condition variable wakes up first?

+A thread is inserted into the waiter list according to its priority so that the highest priority thread is always at the front of the list.
+To take care of the case where a thread's priority is updated due to priority donation while it is still in the waiter list, we first sort the waiter list before returning the first element in it when we wake up a thread.

 >> B4: Describe the sequence of events when a call to lock_acquire()
 >> causes a priority donation.
 How is nested donation handled?

+The lock is set to be the lock that this thread is waiting on.
+If this thread has a higher priority than the lock's current priority that it should give its holder, update that priority to be the thread's priority.
+Then the thread's priority is recursed up along the donation chain: this thread gives its priority to its blocker (the holder of the lock that this thread is waiting on,) and the blocker gives its priority to its blocker, and so on, until we reach a blocker that is not waiting on any lock.
+Then we sort the ready list in case that any thread that is already in the ready list gets an updated priority.
+Finally this thread is inserted into the lock's waiter list.

 >> B5: Describe the sequence of events when lock_release() is called
 >> on a lock that a higher-priority thread is waiting for.

+The lock's holder is set to be NULL.
+The lock is also removed from the caller thread's list of locks that it holds.
+Then we set this thread's priority based on the list of locks it still holds and its own base priority.
+From the list of locks it still holds, we find the lock with the maximum priority that a thread needs to have while holding this lock.
+If the thread is not holding any lock, it means that it is not blocking any thread and it won't have donated priority, then its priority is set to be its base priority.
+If there is such a lock, we set the thread's priority to be the priority associated with this lock.
+Finally we call sema up on the sempahore of the lock that just gets released to wake up the highest priority thread that is waiting on this lock.

 ---- SYNCHRONIZATION ----